-Once considered inferior to solvent based coatings, water based coatings have seen rapid technological improvements and increased demand over the last four decades.
-This is largely in part to tighter regulations regarding clean-air standards, especially within the architectural paint market.
-While these technological advancements have allowed latex paints to rival the performance of solvent based paints, they have also caused formulating costs to rise.
-Luckily, the increased cost of formulating a latex paint can be mitigated by using Capstone™.
+Once considered inferior to solvent-based coatings, water-based coatings have seen rapid technological improvements and increased demand over the last four decades.
+This is largely due to tighter regulations regarding clean-air standards, especially within the architectural paint market.
+While these technological advancements have allowed latex paints to rival the performance of solvent-based paints, they have also caused formulating costs to rise.
+Luckily, the increased cost of formulating a latex-based paint can be mitigated by using Capstone™ surfactants.

 What is Capstone?

-Capstone™ is a line of VOC and APEO free fluorinated surface active agents, or surfactants, that are extremely effective wetting agents in water based paint formulations.
+Capstone™ is a line of VOC- and APEO-free, fluorinated surface active agents, or surfactants, that are extremely effective nonionic and anionic wetting agents in water-based paint formulations.
 Capstone™ is available as anionic, amphoteric, and nonionic surfactants.

-When incorporated into latex paint formulations at a very low level (typically 0.01-0.05%) Capstone™ eliminates the need for pigment wetting agents, surface wetting agents, and all other surfactants.
-By replacing these traditional surfactants with Capstone™ a significant cost savings can be realized.
-In addition, the reduction in surfactants leads to less foam generation and allows for a reduction in defoamer and even further cost savings for latex-based paint formulations.
+When incorporated into latex paint formulations at a very low level (typically 0.01-0.05%), Capstone™ reduces or eliminates the need for pigment and surface wetting agents, and all other surfactants.
+By replacing these traditional surfactants with Capstone™, significant cost savings can be realized.
+In addition, the reduction in surfactants leads to less foam generation and allows for a reduction in defoamer, offering even further cost savings for latex-based paint formulations.

-Because formulations can vary and must satisfy a variety of performance needs, there is no simple one size fits all solution to reformulating with Capstone™ to realize a cost savings.
-However, to assist in gaining a better understanding of how Capstone fits into the formulation process we have provided the table below with some general guidelines.
+Because formulations can vary and must satisfy a range of performance needs, there is no simple one size fits all solution to reformulating with Capstone™ to realize cost savings for latex-based paints.
+However, to gain a better understanding of how Capstone works into the paint formulation process, we have provided the table below with some general guidelines.

-Capstone™ can be added in the grind phase to eliminate the need for a pigment wetting agent and defoamer.
+Capstone™ can be added in the grind phase to eliminate the need for a pigment-wetting agent and defoamer in paints.
 It can also be added during the letdown phase to improve surface wetting, leveling, and anti-block properties.
-Selection of the appropriate grade of Capstone™ is dependent on the desired functionality and the phase at which it will be added.
-The Image below highlights common Capstone™ grades and the functionality that they provide.
+Selection of the appropriate grade of Capstone™ is dependent on the desired functionality and the phase at which it will be added to the paint.
+The image below highlights common Capstone™ grades and the functionality that they provide.

-Pigment wetting agents are added during the grind phase and are intended to help replace the air surrounding the pigment particles with the carrier medium which its typically water.
+Pigment-wetting agents are added during the grind phase and are intended to help replace the air surrounding the pigment particles with the carrier medium, which is typically water.
 Capstone™ FS-30 and Capstone™ FS-31 are nonionic surfactants that are APEO-free, VOC-free, and nonflammable.
 These can be added in a very small dosage during the grind phase to improve pigment wetting.
-The improvement in pigment wetting provided by Capstone™ eliminates the need for other wetting agents and leads to an average of 10X reduction in surfactant usage.
+The improvement in pigment wetting provided by Capstone™ eliminates the need for other wetting aids and offers an average of 10X reduction in surfactant usage.

 Water-based paints often have issues wetting out low energy surfaces.
 The large contact angle of latex paint on a surface can cause poor adhesion and surface defects like orange peel, pinholes, and cratering.
-This is especially a problem when a high gloss finish is required.
-The use of a leveling agent is typically required to ensure a defect free finish.
-Capstone™ FS-61 and Capstone™ FS-63 are powerful leveling agents that can be added to latex paint formulations during the letdown phase.
+This is especially a problem when a high-gloss finish is required.
+The use of a leveling agent is typically required to ensure a defect-free finish.
+Capstone™ FS-61 and Capstone™ FS-63are anionic surfactants and are powerful leveling agents that can be added to latex paint formulations during the letdown phase.
 Both Capstone™ FS-61 and FS-63 grades are APEO-free.
 While the FS-61 is also VOC-free, FS-63 is based in isopropanol but has a higher solids content, provides better surface tension reduction, and can provide better oil repellency and easy-clean properties than FS-61.
-An added benefit to using Capstone™ as a leveling aid is that it also provides excellent anti-block properties and eliminates the need for waxes and other common anti-blocking agents in the formulation.
+An added benefit to using Capstone™ as a leveling aid is that it also delivers excellent anti-block properties and eliminates the need for waxes and other common anti-blocking additives in the formulation.

-Latex paints used in architectural applications have a tendency to pick up dirt and oily stains over time.
-The addition of Capstone™ FS-81, an APEO-free nonionic surfactant, in low-sheen paints and waterborne coatings improves cleanability of oil based stains and improves oil and dirt repellency.
-Additionally, Capstone™ FS-81 does not interfere with re-coat adhesion or create water repellency.
+Latex paints used in architectural applications tend to pick up dirt and oily stains over time.
+The addition of Capstone™ FS-81, an APEO-free nonionic surfactant, in low-sheen paints and water-borne coatings improves cleanability of oil-based stains and improves oil and dirt repellency.
+Additionally, Capstone™ FS-81 does not interfere with paint re-coat adhesion or create water repellency.
 The graph below illustrates the increase in contact angle of oil on a painted surface that is seen when Capstone™ FS-81 is added to the formulation.

 Summary & Conclusion

-The demand for water-based paints and coatings continues to climb as environmental regulations regarding clean air tighten.
-Coating manufacturers need to maximize the performance of their latex paint formulations while minimizing production costs.
-Capstone™ Fluorosurfactants provide superior wetting properties to traditional surfactants and are recommended as a cost-saving replacement for alcohol ethoxylates, APEO, and other traditional wetting agents.
-Additionally, adding Capstone™ to latex paint formulations eliminates the need for many other additives including defoamers, leveling and pigment wetting agents, as well as anti-blocking aids.
+The demand for water-based paints and coatings continues to climb as environmental regulations tighten regarding VOCs and clean air.
+Coating manufacturers need to maximize the performance of their latex-based paint formulations while minimizing production costs.
+Capstone™ Fluorosurfactants provide superior wetting properties to traditional surfactants and are recommended as a cost-saving replacement for alcohol ethoxylates, APEO, and other common wetting agents.
+Additionally, adding Capstone™ to latex paint formulations eliminates the need for many other additives, including defoamers, leveling and pigment wetting agents, as well as anti-blocking aids.
 Contact us below to have our product experts schedule time to discuss your paint application and the right grades of Capstone™ for you.